victordibia/peacasso/README.md

 Then navigate to http://localhost:8080/ in your browser.

-You can also use the python api by running the following command:
+You can also use the python api by running the following command.
+Note that each generation is parameterized by a [`GeneratorConfig`](peacasso/datamodel.py) object.

 ```python